fraser-dunlop/molecular-ast/README.md

 This is the class signature for the rule that eliminates double negation.
 Its class constraints permit it to operate on any AST containing the atom *Not*.
 The (STRef s Bool) parameter is a flag allowing the rule to say whether it changed anything and is used for applying a rule until a fixed point is reached.

+Rules being classes allows for DoubleNegation to be employed as a class constraint in the composition of rules.

 Writing the instance for this rule requires testing type equality of a node in the AST to check whether it is *Not*.
 This is simply lifting standard pattern matching to work with Molecular AST type level machinary.
 ```Haskell